Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 #### Audit log variables

-For a full explanation on how to use the Traceability agent audit logs see [Traceability Agent audit logs](/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs).
+For a full explanation on how to use the Traceability Agent audit logs see [Traceability Agent audit logs](/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs).

 {{< alert title="Note" color="primary" >}}The following variables are available but not recommended for production purposes.{{< /alert >}}